Sport and sponsors.

 Penrith & Dandah Uniforms

-Perhaps Dandah Uniforms (who still exist) should get back on the Panthers shirts in time for the finals and they can really get back to the glory days.
+Perhaps Dandah Uniforms (who still exist) should get back on the Panthers shirts following their Grand Final triumph and they can really get back to the glory days.

 Newcastle Knights & Henny Penny